 In addition to the sheer number of neuronal mutations, there are some other surprises in the data.
 Most of the mutations were unique to single neurons, rather than present in all cells, suggesting that most brain mutations arise after the brain has fully formed.
 Also, mutations were enriched in genes involved in neural function and development, and most likely happened during gene transcription, which hints that the most important genes are also the ones most likely to mutate.

-Cyagen Biosciences is a biotechnology contract research firm that specializes in custom animal models, virus and plasmid vector construction, and other cell and molecular biology services.
+Cyagen Biosciences is a biotechnology contract research firm that specializes in transgenic mice, knockout mice, virus and plasmid vector construction, and other cell and molecular biology services.
 We also offer a comprehensive catalog of stem cell lines, cell culture reagents, and growth factors.
 Our VectorBuilder platform is an online DNA vector construction tool designed to make tedious cloning projects a thing of the past.

 Lodato MA, Woodworth MB, Lee S, Evrony GD, Mehta BK, Karger A, Lee S, Chittenden TW, D'Gama AM, Cai X, Luquette LJ, Lee E, Park PJ, Walsh CA. (2015) Somatic mutation in single human neurons tracks developmental and transcriptional history.
 Science 350:94-8